nexiality/documentation/userguide/IntroductionAndFAQ.md

     domain knowledge to shorten the quality feedback loop and raising quality consciousness across the team.
 Since no coding is required, it is faster and less costly to develop automation scripts with Nexial.
-With Nexial, automation engineers can elaborate the test steps, scenarios and data using spreadsheet.
-Nexial also support the execution of external programs so any pre-existing scripts can be launched as part of a test execution.
+With Nexial, automation engineers can elaborate the test steps, scenarios and data using spreadsheets.
+Nexial also supports the execution of external programs so any pre-existing scripts can be launched as part of a test execution.

 3.  **Hybrid Test Design Approach**